Drew Barrymore: Teenage stardom (1986–1997)

+Established career (1998–2008)

-In The Wedding Singer, Barrymore played a waitress in love with the titular character, played by Adam Sandler.
+In The Wedding Singer (1998), Barrymore played a waitress in love with the titular character, played by Adam Sandler.
 Variety found the film to be a "spirited, funny and warm saga" that serves them up "in a new way that enhances their most winning qualities".
 Budgeted at $18 million, the film grossed $123.3 million internationally.
-In Home Fries, Barrymore played a pregnant woman unknowingly falling for the stepson of the late father of her baby.
-She starred in the historical drama film Ever After, which made $98 million and was inspired by the fairy tale Cinderella.
+In Home Fries (1998), Barrymore played a pregnant woman unknowingly falling for the stepson of the late father of her baby.
+She starred in the historical drama film Ever After (1998), which made $98 million and was inspired by the fairy tale Cinderella.
 Roger Ebert said about Barrymore and the film: "she can hold the screen and involve us in her characters".

-Barrymore voiced an anthropomorphic Jack Russell terrier in the Christmas television film Olive, the Other Reindeer and was nominated for a Primetime Emmy Award.
+Barrymore voiced the titular anthropomorphic Jack Russell terrier in the Christmas television film Olive, the Other Reindeer and was nominated for a Primetime Emmy Award.
 After establishing Flower Films, Barrymore and Nancy Juvonen produced the company's first film, Never Been Kissed, in which Barrymore played an insecure copy editor for the Chicago Sun-Times and a high school student.
 While reviews from critics were mixed, CNN noted: "There are two words which describe why this film works: Drew Barrymore.
 Her comedic timing and willingness to go all out in her quest for a laugh combine to make Never Been Kissed a gratifying movie-going experience".
 The film was a commercial success, grossing $84.5 million.